mrparkers/terraform-provider-keycloak/docs/resources/keycloak_realm.md

 - `realm` - (Required) The name of the realm.
 This is unique across Keycloak.
 - `enabled` - (Optional) When false, users and clients will not be able to access this realm.
 Defaults to `true`.
 - `display_name` - (Optional) The display name for the realm that is shown when logging in to the admin console.
+- `display_name_html` - (Optional) The display name for the realm that is rendered as HTML on the screen when logging in to the admin console.

 ##### Login Settings